Skip to main content

 ];

-To maintain this conversation after the session has expired, you should establish a new connection.
-Simply use the setSessionContinuation method and provide the previousDialog to new connection as shown below:
+To do this, use the setSessionContinuation method and provide the previousDialog to new connection as shown below:

 import { InworldClient, DialogParticipant } from '@inworld/nodejs-sdk';